 But the Castello sul Mare (Castle-on-the-Sea), which was built in 1551 to counter the frequent pirate attacks, is still there, and it includes a small chapel dedicated to St. Cajetan, built in 1688.
 My mother remembered that when she was a child the castle was used as a prison and my grandmother used to give food to the prisoners through the bars.

 I remember learning to swim in the shade that the little castle cast on the beach.
 Such sweet memories.

 And of course I also remember the delicious food.
 Pansotti di Rapallo con Salsa di Noci were what my granny cooked for us on special occasions.

-They are made with homemade pasta, and here’s a review I have written that explains how simple it is to make delicious pasta using a pasta machine.
+They are made with homemade pasta and here’s a review I have written that explains how simple it is to make delicious pasta using a pasta machine.
 These machines are not expensive and nor is the pasta difficult to make.
 It’s a little time consuming but well worth the effort.

-The machine can be used to make fresh linguini, ravioli, lasagne, and spaghetti too.
+The machine can be used to make fresh linguine, ravioli, lasagne, and spaghetti too.
 All of these use the same dough, and if you add a bit of spinach or tomato, you can even make the wonderful colored pasta that looks and tastes so great.
 I have included a link to one here.

 - Walnut Sauce:

 - Half a pound of peeled walnuts.
 They don’t have to be whole, but they must not be crushed.